Botanical Overview

 northern hemisphere.
 Sambucus nigra, Black Elderberry, is found in Europe and Western Asia.

-into Mexico.
+Mexico.
 Sambucus canadensis, American Black Elderberry, is native to North America.

 Description